 The OGS Newsletter, which is part of the Oil and Gas Security Network (OGSN), is being produced and has been circulated on bi-monthly since December 2014.
-To date, 24 OGS Newsletters have been released.
+To date, 29 OGS Newsletters have been released.

 The first OGSN Forum was held in Kitakyushu City, Japan, on 23-24 April 2015 and the initial results of the OGSS as well as EMP were presented.
 The second OGSN Forum was held in Kagoshima City, Japan, on 10-11 March 2016 and the APERC reported the implementation of OGSE in the Philippines, the results and progress of OGSS.
 Representatives from 19 APEC economies and 5 international and regional energy organisations participated in the Forum.
 Australia held a session on the risk management principles for energy security.
 The third OGSN Forum was held in Irkutsk City, Russia on 29-30 June 2017.
 The fourth OGSN Forum was held in Tokyo, Japan on 7-8 March 2018 in conjunction with the EGCFE meeting on 9 March 2018.
+The fifth OGSN Forum was held in Sendai City, Japan, in April 10-12, 2019 in conjunction with the second EGCFE oil and gas meeting.

 Six OGSS reports on Oil Supply Security and Emergency Policy in the APEC region, the Impact on Oil Distribution, the Energy Reform in Mexico, Prospects and Compromise Points of the Arab Spring, Petroleum Product Trading and Security, and Melting of the Arctic Sea Ice were published on the APERC website in November 2015.
 One report on Plans for Fuel Supplies during Disasters in Expectation of Nankai Megathrust Earthquakes was published in October 2016.
 Four studies on Oil and Gas Security Indexation, Impact of Low Oil Price on Energy Security, Natural Gas Security in APEC, and Superiority of LPG: A Disaster-Resistant Energy Source were published in 2017.
 Three more reports were completed and published in the summer of 2018: Energy security of APEC economies and changing downstream oil environment, Investments in Natural Gas Supply Chain under the Low Price Environment, and APEC Oil and Gas Security Indexation 2017 Update.
-New research for 2018/2019 is underway on emerging energy security risks in changing global energy landscape, and small-scale LNG in the Asia-Pacific region.